 Hang up Cheshire Cat smiles with very pointy teeth.
 Or incorporate a crescent moon.
 You can also draw the smile and eyes with blacklight marker so it glows in the dark!

-Draw zombiefied versions of the Wonderland characters and hang them on your walls:
+Draw scary or zombiefied versions of the Wonderland characters and hang them on your walls:

 Place giant mushrooms in your front yard.
 Normal ones will already do fine, but you could make them extra scary by painting faces onto them.
 Or make them eery by adding battery or solar powered lights, so they glow in the dark.